2022 - 2023

 Marching Uniforms

 Students will be fitted to a uniform.
 The marching band uniform consists of a jacket, a pair of marching pants (bib), a shako (marching band hat) or beret (sousaphones), marching band t-shirt, athletic shorts/pants, black shoes, gloves, and long, black dress socks.
-(The shorts/pants, shoes, socks, and gloves will be purchased by each student.).
+(The athletic shorts/pants, black shoes, gloves and long, black dress socks will be purchased by each student.)
 For color guard members, the uniform consists of the show costume, shoes, and gloves.

 Shoes, Gloves, Gauntlets, and Socks